The stamp duty holiday might now be over, but UK house prices are continuing to rise due to a lack of homes coming on to the market.

 The most reliable barometer of house prices is the Land Registry’s UK House Price Index, which is based on sold property prices.
 It works on a two-month lag, so the latest available figures are for August.

 Rightmove’s house price index is more up to date, but it’s based on asking prices rather than sold prices.
-In October’s report, it found that average asking prices had risen by 1.8% month-on-month and 6.5% year-on-year.
+In November’s report, it found that average asking prices fell by 0.6% month-on-month but rose by 6.3% year-on-year.

 - Find out more: should you pay attention to house price indices?